Past Projects

 Leeds – Valued Youth

-6 students from Guiseley School were trained as mentors and matched to students from the schools feeder primary schools in years 4 and 5.
-The students reported that they had gained planning and organisational skills which had enabled them to meet their own targets such as submitting homework on time.
-They also felt that there social skills were developed with increased patience.
+6 students from Guiseley School were trained as mentors and matched to students from the school's feeder primary schools in years 4 and 5.
+The students reported that they had gained planning and organisational skills which enabled them to meet their targets such as submitting homework on time.
+They also felt that their social skills were developed with increased patience.
 They had supported the primary school pupils with maths and English.